go101/immutable-value-proposal/README.md

 func foo() {
-	y := &x  // y is reader pointer variable of type *[]int:reader. z := *y  // z is deduced as a reader variable of type []int:reader. w := x   // w is deduced as a writer variable of type []int:reader. z[0] = 9 // error: z[0] is read-only. u := &z  // u is like y.
+	y := &x  // y is reader pointer variable of type *[]int:reader. z := *y  // z is deduced as a reader variable of type []int:reader. w := x   // w is deduced as a writer variable of type []int. z[0] = 9 // error: z[0] is read-only. u := &z  // u is like y.